Cold remedies: What works, what doesn't, what can't hurt

 You can also try ice chips, sore throat sprays, lozenges or hard candy.
-Don't give lozenges or hard candy to children younger than 3 to 4 years old because they can choke on them.
+Use caution when giving lozenges or hard candy to children because they can choke on them.
+Don't give lozenges or hard candy to children younger than 6 years.

 Use caution when giving aspirin to children or teenagers.
 Though aspirin is approved for use in children older than age 3, children and teenagers recovering from chickenpox or flu-like symptoms should never take aspirin.
 This is because aspirin has been linked to Reye's syndrome, a rare but potentially life-threatening condition, in such children.

 - Add moisture to the air.
-A cool mist vaporizer or humidifier can add moisture to your home, which might help loosen congestion.
+A cool-mist vaporizer or humidifier can add moisture to your home, which might help loosen congestion.
 Change the water daily, and clean the unit according to the manufacturer's instructions.
-Don't use steam, which hasn't been shown to help and may cause burns.

 Try over-the-counter (OTC) cold and cough medications.
-For adults and children older than 5, OTC decongestants, antihistamines and pain relievers might offer some symptom relief.
+For adults and children age 5 and older, OTC decongestants, antihistamines and pain relievers might offer some symptom relief.
 However, they won't prevent a cold or shorten its duration, and most have some side effects.

 Take medications only as directed.
 Some cold remedies contain multiple ingredients, such as a decongestant plus a pain reliever, so read the labels of cold medications you take to make sure you're not taking too much of any medication.

 The list of ineffective cold remedies is long.
-A few of the more common ones that don't work include:
+Some of the more common ones that don't work include: